Neural tube defects

 - Detailed ultrasound of your baby’s skull and spine

-If you find out during pregnancy that your baby has an NTD, talk to your health care provider to learn more about your baby’s condition and options for birth and treatment.
+If you find out that your baby has an NTD, talk to your health care provider to learn more about your baby’s condition and options for birth and treatment.
 For example:

 - You can plan to have your baby in a hospital that specializes in caring for babies with NTDs.
 This way your baby can have any necessary surgery or treatment soon after birth.